Trilogy Casini vs G36 Rectangular Fiberglass Pool Comparison

 The Casini has a single set of “wedding cake” steps coming from one corner of the shallow end that extend five feet toward the middle of the pool.

-The Greco has dual steps coming from both shallow end corners that extend out toward the center of the pool two feet and lead down both sides of the pool.
+The G36 has dual steps coming from both shallow end corners that extend out toward the center of the pool two feet and lead down both sides of the pool.

-In designing the step layout of the Greco we felt two sets of steps would allow more flexibility for positioning the pool in the yard, plus we knew we wanted a symmetrical design.
+In designing the step layout of the G36 we felt two sets of steps would allow more flexibility for positioning the pool in the yard, plus we knew we wanted a symmetrical design.

 Bench Location and Layout